 In some cases, an intervention can help your child prepare for treatment.
-The goal of an intervention is to help the person who is struggling with addiction to accept help and enter treatment.
+The goal of an intervention is to help the person who is struggling with SUD to accept help and enter treatment.

 If your child is under 18, it’s up to you whether they go to treatment.
-If you are dealing with an adult child, they must agree to treatment except in special circumstances.
+If you are dealing with an adult child, they must agree to treatment on their own, except in special circumstances.

-If you think an intervention is a good choice for your family, it’s helpful to reach out to professionals ahead of time to help you prepare, give resources for exactly where you can bring your child to get the help they need.
+If you think an intervention is a good choice for your family, it’s helpful to reach out to professionals ahead of time to help you prepare.
+They can give you resources for exactly where you can bring your child to get the help they need.

 Addiction Treatment Therapies